Juan Pablo Varillas

-Juan Pablo Varillas Patiño-Samudio ([ˈxwam ˈpaβlo βaˈɾiʝas]; born 6 October 1995) is a Peruvian tennis player.
+Juan Pablo Varillas Patiño-Samudio ([ˈxwam ˈpaβlo βaˈɾiʝas]; born 6 October 1995) is a Peruvian professional tennis player.
+Varillas has a career-high ATP singles ranking of No. 60 achieved on 26 June 2023.
+He is currently the No. 3 Peruvian player.

-Varillas has a career-high ATP singles ranking of No. 76 achieved on 6 March 2023.
-He is currently the No. 1 Peruvian tennis player.
-Varillas has won 5 ATP Challenger and 5 ITF singles titles.
+Varillas has won 7 ATP Challenger and 5 ITF singles titles.
 He also has a career-high ATP doubles ranking of No. 289 achieved on 10 May 2021.
-Varillas has won 4 ITF doubles titles.

-He has represented Peru at the Davis Cup where he has a total W/L record of 13–12.
-In singles his W/L is 11–8.
+He has also won 4 ITF doubles titles.
+He has represented Peru at the Davis Cup where he has a total W/L record of 16–15.
+In singles his W/L is 13–11.

 Career

-2020-21: ATP & Olympics debut
+2020–2021: ATP & Olympics debut

-Varillas made his ATP debut at the 2020 Chile Open as a lucky loser where he reached the second round by defeating Filip Horansky before losing to Albert Ramos-Vinolas.
+Varillas made his ATP debut at the 2020 Chile Open as a lucky loser where he reached the second round by defeating Filip Horansky before losing to Albert Ramos Viñolas.

-The following year at the same tournament he reached the quarterfinals as a qualifier where he lost to top seed and eventual winner Christian Garin.
+The following year at the same tournament he reached the quarterfinals as a qualifier where he lost to top seed and eventual winner Cristian Garín.

 Varillas qualified to represent Peru at the Summer Olympics.

 2022: Grand Slam & top 100 debut

-At the 2022 French Open he qualified to make his Grand Slam main draw debut but lost to ninth seed Felix Auger-Aliassime.
+At the 2022 French Open he qualified to make his Grand Slam main draw debut but lost to ninth seed Félix Auger-Aliassime.

 He reached the quarterfinals at the 2022 Swiss Open Gstaad as a qualifier defeating top-20 player and third seed Roberto Bautista Agut before losing to Dominic Thiem.

-He also reached the round of 16 at the 2022 Generali Open Kitzbühel where he lost to fifth seed Albert Ramos-Viñolas.
-As a result he made his debut in the top 100, as one of the five Peruvian men to achieve the feat, at a new career-high of world No. 97 on 1 August 2022.
+He also reached the round of 16 at the 2022 Generali Open Kitzbühel where he lost to fifth seed Albert Ramos Viñolas.
+As a result, he made his debut in the top 100, as one of the five Peruvian men to achieve the feat, at a new career-high of world No. 97 on 1 August 2022.

-2023: Australian Open debut, First ATP semifinal & top 80
+2023: Best season: first Major wins & fourth round, top 60

-At the 2023 Australian Open he qualified for the first time into the main draw at this Major but lost in the first round to former top-2 player and twelfth seed Alexander Zverev.
+At the Australian Open he entered for the first time into the main draw at this Major as a lucky loser but lost in the first round to former top-2 player and twelfth seed Alexander Zverev.

 At the 2023 Argentina Open he reached the round of 16 as a qualifier defeating João Sousa.
 Next he defeated former top-3 player wildcard Dominic Thiem to move into the quarterfinals.
 He reached his first ATP semifinal with his second win over a top-20 player and third seed Lorenzo Musetti.
-As a result he moved 20 positions up and reached a new career high ranking in the top 85.
+As a result, he moved 20 positions up and reached a new career high ranking in the top 80 on 27 February 2023.